TRAPPIST-1: Formation history

 The presence of other bodies and planetesimals early in the system's history would have destabilised the TRAPPIST-1 planets' resonance if the bodies were massive enough.
 Raymond et al. (2021) concluded the TRAPPIST-1 planets assembled in one to two million years, after which time little additional mass was accreted.
 This would limit any late delivery of water to the planets and also implies the planets cleared the neighbourhood (Note: According to the International Astronomical Union criteria, a body has to clear its neighbourhood to qualify as a planet in the Solar System.) of any additional material.
 The lack of giant impact events (the rapid formation of the planets would have quickly exhausted pre-planetary material) would help the planets preserve their volatile materials, only once the planet formation process was complete.

-Due to a combination of high insolation, the greenhouse effect of water vapour atmospheres, and remnant heat from the process of planet assembly, the TRAPPIST-1 planets would likely have initially had molten surfaces.
+Due to a combination of high irradiation, the greenhouse effect of water vapour atmospheres, and remnant heat from the process of planet assembly, the TRAPPIST-1 planets would likely have initially had molten surfaces.
 Eventually the surfaces would cool until the magma oceans solidified, which in the case of TRAPPIST-1b may have taken between a few billions of years, or a few millions of years.
 The outer planets would then have become cold enough for water vapour to condense.

 List of planets

 TRAPPIST-1b

-TRAPPIST-1b has a semi-major axis of 0.0115 astronomical units (0.0115 AU) and an orbital period of 1.51 Earth days.
+TRAPPIST-1b has a semi-major axis of 0.0115 AU (0.0115 AU) and an orbital period of 1.51 days.
 It is tidally locked to its star.
-The planet is outside the habitable zone; its expected irradiation is more than four times that of Earth and the James Webb Space Telescope (JWST) has measured a brightness temperature of 508±26 K on the day side.
-TRAPPIST-1b has a slightly larger measured radius and mass than Earth but estimates of its density imply it does not exclusively consist of rock.
-Owing to its black-body temperature of 124 C, TRAPPIST-1b may have had a runaway greenhouse effect similar to that of Venus; JWST observations indicate that it has either no atmosphere at all or one nearly devoid of CO_{2}.
+The planet is outside the habitable zone; its expected irradiation is more than four times that of Earth and the JWST has measured a brightness temperature of 508±26 K on the day side.
+TRAPPIST-1b has a slightly larger measured radius and mass than Earth, but estimates of its density imply it does not exclusively consist of rock.
+Owing to its black-body temperature of 124 C, TRAPPIST-1b may have had a runaway greenhouse effect similar to that of Venus; JWST observations indicate that it has either no atmosphere at all or a very thin one (Note: TRAPPIST-1b and c have been used as possible templates for what an atmosphereless transit spectrum looks like in the TRAPPIST-1 system, a crucial measure to distinguish between atmospheric signals and stellar contamination.)
 If it has no atmosphere, the surface is expected to be subject to rapid volcanic overprinting which is expected given the amount of tidal heating.
 Based on several climate models, the planet would have been desiccated by TRAPPIST-1's stellar wind and radiation; it could be quickly losing hydrogen and therefore any hydrogen-dominated atmosphere.
 (Note: On the basis of the Lyman-alpha radiation emissions, TRAPPIST-1b may be losing hydrogen at a rate of 4.6e7 g/s.)
 Water, if any exists, could persist only in specific settings on the planet, whose surface temperature could be as high as 1200 C, making TRAPPIST-1b a candidate magma ocean planet.
-According to JWST observations, the planet has an albedo of about zero.